nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The CLI should be easy to use, with intuitive commands and clear error messages.
-5. The CLI should be reliable and stable, with no crashes or data corruption.
+5. The CLI should be reliable and stable, with no crashes or data corruption unless a user corrupts the data file.
 6. The CLI should be fast and responsive, with minimal latency and minimal resource usage.
 7. The CLI should be accessible to users with different abilities and needs, including support for assistive technologies and localization.